Learning how to find beta readers is a challenge for new authors.

 When you work with beta readers, you are not asking people to read your book to find typos, grammar mistakes, or even spelling errors.

 That was the job of your book editor and proofreader during the writing process.

-Unlike the alpha reader, who was the first person to read your manuscript, you are not sending them a draft of your book.
+Unlike the alpha reader, who was the first to read your manuscript, you are not sending them a draft of your book.

 What your beta readers will read is the final version of your manuscript.

 You want to know how readers are going to react to your book.

 But you want feedback that will be more than whether a beta reader liked or disliked your book.

-If you only ask a reader what do you think, you are unlikely to get much useful information.
+If you only ask a reader what do you think, you are unlikely to get much helpful information.

 When you find beta readers, the best way to improve the quality of the feedback is to ask specific questions.